Skip navigation

 What do the results mean?

 It may take several days or even weeks to get your bone marrow test results.
-Your provider may have ordered many different types of tests on your marrow sample, so the results often include a lot of complex information.
+Your provider may have ordered many different types of tests on your sample, so your results often include a lot of complex information.
 Your provider can explain what your results mean.

-In certain cases, if your test results are not normal, you may need to have more tests to confirm a diagnosis or to decide which treatment would be best.
+In certain cases, if your test results are not normal, you may need to have more tests to confirm a diagnosis or to decide which treatment would be best for you.

-If you are already being treated for cancer, your test results may show:
+If you have already been diagnosed with a disease that involves your bone marrow, your test results may show:

 • How well your treatment is working

-• Whether your treatment is affecting your bone marrow
+• Whether your treatment is causing side effects that affect your bone marrow

 Learn more about laboratory tests, reference ranges, and understanding results.